-Stefan Kooths, born in 1969, has joined the Kiel Institute in 2010 as representative of the institute in Berlin and as senior economist in the Forecasting Center, the institute’s macroeconomic think tank and business cycle analysis unit.
-In 2014, he was appointed head of department.
-His main fields of expertise cover business cycles and growth, money and banking, globalization, and constitutional economics.
+Stefan Kooths, born in 1969, is Research Direktor Business Cycles and Growth at the Kiel Institute.
+His main fields of expertise cover macroeconomic forecasting, money and banking, globalization, and constitutional economics.
 He is advocating a coordinationist paradigm of economics that puts systemic mismatches caused by dysfunctional social coordination mechanisms at the forefront of economic analysis and interprets macroeconomic imbalances primarily as symptoms of pervasive distortions in the economic system.
-Technically, he has a focus on computational economics (simulation software, soft computing, and knowledge-based decision support systems).
+Methodologically, he has a focus on computational economics (simulation software, soft computing, and knowledge-based decision support systems).

 Stefan Kooths holds a Master of Science (1993) and a PhD (1998) in economics from the University of Muenster where he also worked as research associate and assistant professor at the Institute for Industrial Economics.
 From 2002 to 2005 he was managing director of the Muenster Institute for Computational Economics.
 Before joining the Kiel Institute in 2010, he held a position as Research Manager in the Macro Analysis and Forecasting Department at the German Institute for Economic Research (DIW Berlin).
 From 2010 to 2014 he was responsible for the German economic outlook in the Kiel Institute's Forecasting Center where he became head of department in 2014.